gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 Game design
 --------------------

-| Code a game to find hidden pixels on the display by titling the microbit.
+| TiltPixels is a game to find hidden pixels on the display by titling the microbit.
-| Use a class object for the game's pixels.
+| A class is used to run the game.
+| A set will be used to keep track of the pixels visited by tilting.
 | The (x,y) coordinates of each pixel are in the diagram below.

 .. image:: images/microbit_coords.png